zeusxpmpc/ytxdl/README.md

 ## Features

+- Supports Youtube , SoundCloud and other like yt-dlp
 - Download Video in available qualities like 140p 720p etc.
 - Download Music as mp3 format with Cover